 How far in advance do I need to book?

 We suggest you book as soon as your plans are finalised Tuscany is extremely popular especially during July/August.
-You will find up to date availability on our website and we will always try and accommodate your plans so just ask.

 What personal equipment do I need?